zar67/cgd-devlog/_posts/2021-12-08-jam-two-feedback.md

 - Delay between respawn (with UI).
 - Disable path display is path longer than tiles can move.
 - Improve path display visuals.
-- Split UI into seperate scene with a game manager.
+- Split UI into separate scene with a game manager.

 We decided as a team to work on these throughout the rest of the year until the final submission.